Spatial services are changing how real estate developers work

 From planners to architects, regulatory bodies to construction companies, aligning the different stakeholders to create a process that’s smooth, functional and efficient can be a challenge.
 And the bigger the project, the bigger the challenge – and the greater the risks created by any inefficiencies.
 Spatial services help overcome these challenges.

 This is where the property developer comes in.
 Typically, the developer is the person or company that buys the land or existing property and creates the building program.
 This includes overseeing the plans and designs, obtaining the necessary planning and community approvals, ensuring the financing is in place and building the property.
-It can also incorporate the marketing, rental, management and eventually sale of the development.
+It can also incorporate the marketing, rental, management and eventually sale of the project.

 “Spatial services, digital 3D models and the powerful tools they offer are helping developers overcome traditional challenges to success.”